TelamonPegasus/Qualtrics-API-python/README.md

 * `delete_all_responses` allows you to delete all of your data and clear out all of your responses associated with all of your data.

+* `create_completedResponse_event` attach a new completedResponse event to your survey to ping an external survey everytime a survey is completed.

+		Parameters

+		* `surveyId` (string) --> the survey that you want to attach the event to
+		* `serverURL` (string) --> the exposed server endpoint you want to ping